The Grampians Thryptomene

 One of the most widely grown native plants, Thryptomene calycina is commonly known as The Grampians Thryptomene also as the Heath Myrtle.
 This is an easy care, low maintenance plant that adds colour to the garden in winter.

-Grown commercially as a cut flower and a backing plant, used in cottage gardens and popular not only in Australia but increasingly in the USA and New Zealand.
+Grown commercially as a cut flower and a backing plant, used in cottage gardens and popular not only in Australia and is a Thryptomene species that is increasingly in the USA and New Zealand.
 It is also popular as an informal hedging plant in native gardens.

 Flowering from early winter through to spring, the flowers are small however they do appear in profusion.
 Rounded with 10 white petals, the strawberry pink centre adds to the appearance.
 Foliage is held close to the stem giving the plant a very neat appearance.